 Cushioned inserts vs. supportive inserts

-Putting orthopedic (fully customized) insoles aside, the “regular” ones come in 2 forms.
+Putting orthopaedic (fully customised) insoles aside, the “regular” ones come in 2 forms.
 Look at the overview below to understand what differentiates them.

 - Cushioned insoles help with shock absorption and provide more comfort.
 However, keep in mind that the midsole of the shoe determines how the shoe feels and provides most of the shock absorption.
 Insoles can help improve that feeling, but only a bit.